felixge/node-romulus/README.md

 ## Layouts

 In order to make this more interesting, let's say you want to wrap your new page in a fancy layout.
-To do this you need to change you `pages/index.html` file like this:
+To do this you need to change your `pages/index.html` file like this:

 ```html